denisGreen/Calculator-FCC/README.md

 # Calculator APP Powered by React
-This is code before build
+This is development code.

-Deployed version is here:
+Final build version is here:
 https://denisgreen.github.io/React-Calculator-Build/